 Our airports provide connectivity between the UK and the rest of the world – any impact to the seamless passenger journey has wide-reaching consequences.
 Ensuring a safe and continuous electricity supply is key to keeping passengers moving.
 Maintaining resilience, managing energy costs and reducing the carbon footprint is a delicate and complex balance that all airports are currently facing.

 We relocated a substation from the middle of the aircraft taxiway to enable the airport’s expansion programme.
 The substation powers associated airfield ground lighting and airport communications.Read more

 In 2017, UK airports handled more than 285 million passenger journeys.
 That’s an increase of 15 million from 2016 and demand for air travel is set to increase 50 per cent by 2035.

 The impact of required expansion will have significant implications for the energy infrastructure strategy and operation of UK airports.
-As a provider of power distribution and energy infrastructure solutions for Heathrow, Gatwick, Manchester, Stansted, London City and Luton airports, we understand the challenges UK airports are facing.
+As a provider of power distribution and energy infrastructure solutions for Heathrow, Gatwick, Manchester, Stansted, London City, Luton and Bristol airports, we understand the challenges UK airports are facing.

 Managing resilience and cost

 A one-second power interruption can affect an airport’s operations for hours, if not days.
 Having an experienced strategic energy infrastructure partner enables airports to outsource the design, build, management, operation and maintenance of their electrical assets.
 This enables the airport to remove the risk associated with managing these assets themselves and to focus on their day-to-day core business and their customers.